rdnelson/Hazzard/GUI/readme.txt

+Dec.
+3rd 2103
+GameStats.java
+jTextField12: ¡°LAP¡±
+jTextField13: Lap of left car.
+jTextField14: ¡°LAP¡±
+jTextField15: Lap of right car.

+Single.java
+jTextField14: ¡°LAP¡±
+jTextField15: Lap of left car.

 Nov.
 30th 2013
 I was in hospital since Wednesday and will still be there for several days.
 Hope I can go to the class on Monday.
 Here are the descriptions of three frames I left last time.
 Start.java is very simple, only receiving game settings and pass to CS, and then status frame comes out.
-For Result.java nad Record.java, I think if we connect GameStats.java and Single.java with CS and receive result of the game from there, the only thing need to connected are â€œRePlayâ€ and â€œExitâ€ buttons.
+For Result.java nad Record.java, I think if we connect GameStats.java and Single.java with CS and receive result of the game from there, the only thing need to connected are ¡°RePlay¡± and ¡°Exit¡± buttons.
 I did do comments on these three frames.
 3G signal is so weak in here.
-I canâ€™t even sync.
+I can¡¯t even sync.

 Start.java
 jButton1: Practise button.
 Click jButton1, jButton2 will be hidden and jButton 3,4,5,6,7 will be shown.